Dmitry Alimov: Biography

-In 2004, Alimov graduated from Harvard Business School with an MBA degree.
+Allimov. earned his MBA from Harvard Business School in 2004.
 During 2004, Leonard Blavatnik invited him to work for Access Industries (Eurasia).
-Alimov was in charge of the company's investment in media in Russia and CIS countries from 2004-2005.
+Alimov was in charge of the company's investment in media from 2004 to 2005.
 In 2005, Alimov was appointed the managing director of Amedia and developed the company to lead the market in TV production in Russia.

 In 2008, Alimov left Amedia and sold his equity interest in the company to Access Industries.

-From 2007 to 2010, Alimov worked as the managing partner of ru-Net Ltd venture capital fund which invested in Yandex, Russia's leading search engine, and Ozon.ru, the first Russian online shop.
+From 2007 to 2010, Alimov worked as the managing partner of the global venture fund RTP Global.

-Alimov has backed major Internet companies in Russia.
-He co-founded and played a key role in the financing, launch, and growth of Russia's largest online video provider Ivi.ru and, on behalf of ru-Net Ltd, invested in the group, purchasing the site Biglion.ru.
+Alimov has backed Internet companies.
+He co-founded and played a role in the financing, launch, and growth of entertainment video service IVI.TV.

-In 2011, Alimov founded a $50 million venture capital fund Frontier Ventures to invest in Internet businesses.
-In 2019, Frontier Ventures launched its second fund focused on US early stage technology companies.

-Dmitry Alimov is a public critic of the Russian, United States, and many other governments.

-Frontier Ventures

-Frontier Ventures is an investment fund that invests in early-stage technology businesses globally with a particular focus on artificial intelligence companies with strong network effects.
-It was founded in 2011 by Dmitry Alimov.
+In 2011, Alimov founded a $50 million venture capital fund Frontier Ventures.
+It is an investment fund that invests in early-stage technology businesses in the United States with a particular focus on artificial intelligence companies with strong network effects.
 The fund was officially announced in March, 2012.
-Frontier Ventures' investment team is based in Cupertino, California.
+Frontier Ventures' investment team is based in Silicon Valley.
+In 2019, Frontier Ventures launched its second fund focused on US early stage Artificial Intelligence companies.

 Dispute with Jim Rogers

-In 2003, his widely circulated e-mail exchange with the famous global investor Jim Rogers made Alimov, then a student at Harvard Business School, a prominent figure among businessmen and government officials.
+In 2003, his widely circulated e-mail exchange with the global investor Jim Rogers made Alimov, then a student at Harvard Business School, a prominent figure among businessmen and government officials.
 The dispute started after Rogers’ lecture at HBS.
 The co-founder of the Quantum Fund described Russia as a hopeless place for investors.
 Alimov wrote an e-mail to Rogers claiming that his statements and facts on Russia were not well-grounded.
-A long-lasting e-mail exchange that followed was eventually read by Alimov's fellow-students as well as businessmen and people from all around the world.
-The story was covered by The New Yorker, The New York Post, and other international media.
+A long-lasting e-mail exchange that followed was eventually covered by several news sources.

 In 2012, guest commentator Ben Aris in the Financial Times declared Alimov the winner of this debate after Rogers changed his stance on Russia and became an advisor to the agricultural fund run by Russian state-owned bank VTB Capital.

-Personal life

-Dmitry Alimov is married to Julia Korneva, who is the founder of a blog on healthy lifestyle and longevity called "Live up!".